evrythng/dashboard-components-starter/README.md

 ## Support and Questions

-Make sure you follow the step by step guide in the [EVRYTHNG Developer Hub - Custom Dashboards](https://developers.evrythng.com/docs/using-the-dashboard-custom-dashboards), which includes all the necessary screenshots and information needed to setup custom widgets in the Dashboard and the development environment.
+Make sure you follow the step by step guide in the [EVRYTHNG Developer Hub](https://developers.evrythng.com/docs/using-the-dashboard-customization-components), which includes all the necessary screenshots and information needed to setup custom widgets in the Dashboard and the development environment.

 Visit [EVRYTHNG's Support](https://developers.evrythng.com/docs/support) page for more info.